Renault and Caterham to build affordable racecars

 The last decade has seen several mass carmakers dust off older names to roll out retro-styled compact cars commanding higher prices.

-Fiat introduced a modern version of its iconic 500 in 2007, six years after BMW revived Mini.
-PSA Peugeot Citroen followed suit in 2009 with a range of upscale cars named after the iconic Citroen DS limousine.
+Fiat FIA.MI introduced a modern version of its iconic 500 in 2007, six years after BMW (BMWG.DE) revived Mini.
+PSA Peugeot Citroen (PEUP.PA) followed suit in 2009 with a range of upscale cars named after the iconic Citroen DS limousine.

 "Sometimes people hold really warm feelings towards brands even if they haven't been around for a while," said Manfred Abraham, head of strategy at branding consultancy Interbrand.